lostsh/Microservices/README.md

     <img src="img/guess_result_2.png" alt="/guess result 2" style="width: 45%; margin-left: 5px;">
 </div>

-- `/userstats` : calls getscore API to disply th score on the motus main page once you have finished to play.

-- `/wordLength` : to give the information of the lenght of the word to the user.

 - `/metrics` : to get the metrics of request done and the number of successful authentication.
 These metrics are calculated by the prometheus server.

   The response is a json with the metrics or an error message